rangersdesktop/TileProjectV1/README.md

 # The client and server scripts for my Tile V1 project
 Low latency AI Voice Chat on a local network (FasterWhisper > Any Chatbot API > XTTS).

+**[This is all very much a work in progress!
+Check my website for details about the project https://rangersdesk.top]**

 **Features:**
 It uses a RAG history system with optional default history for things you want your AI to always remember, dynamic keyword based system prompts, Volume based "wakeup" of the client, Allows for instant response after the chatbot has finished to create a more natural conversation, adjustable "chunk target length" for XTTS to ensure the first chunk is always fast but the rest are longer for quality